firebird631/siis/README.md

 The C++ version (WIP) have no performance issue (can run 1000x to 10000x faster than the Python version).

 Imagine your strategy works on close of 4h OHLC, you can run your backtesting with a --timestep=4h.
-Or imagine your strategy works on close of 5m, but you want the exit of a trade be more reactive than 5m, because if the price move fastly in few seconds, then you'll probably have differents results using a lesser timestep.
+Or imagine your strategy works on close of 5m, but you want the exit of a trade be more reactive than 5m, because if the price move briefly in few seconds, then you'll probably have differents results using a lesser timestep.

 Ideally a timestep of 0.1 will give accurate results, but the computations will take many hours.
-Some optimizations to only recompute the only last value for indicators will probably give a bit a performance, but the main problem rest the nature of the Python, without C/C++ sub modules I have no idea how to optimize it : GIL is slow, Python list are very slow, list slicing is horribly slow, even a simple loop take too many times compared to C/C++.
+Some optimizations to only recompute the only last value for indicators will probably give a bit a performance, but the main problem rest the nature of the Python, without C/C++ sub modules I have no idea how to optimize it : GIL is slow, Python list and slicing are slow, even a simple loop take lot of time compared to C/C++.

 Originally I've developped this backtesting feature to be focused to replay multiples markets, on a virtual account, not only oriented to backtest the raw performance of the strategy.